pvnick/data_structures_and_algorithms/projects/1/input/sdal/sdal.md

 * Returns a mutable reference to the item held at the current iterator position
 * It would be an error if the client properly attempted to change the value of the returned reference and the stored item value did not change
+* When the client attempts to dereference an end iterator, the iterator should throw an out-of-range error

 pointer operator->() const
 ------------